Simbu06/End-to-End_Crypto_Pipeline/README.md

 - Fetches cryptocurrency market data from API
 - Stores raw JSON response in MongoDB Atlas
-- Preserves original data for auditing and reprocessing
+- Preserves unstructured data for auditing and reprocessing

 ---